-Synopsis: A rhyming book with fanciful illustrations tells how construction workers must destroy buildings in order to put up new ones.
+Synopsis: A rhyming book with fanciful illustration tells how construction workers must destroy buildings in order to put up new ones.

 KEVA Connection: Have the students construct buildings of all shapes and sizes.
 Then have them move a few feet away and use bean bags or foam balls to topple the buildings.

 The Banshee Train by Odds Bodkin

 Synopsis: A ghostly tale of a mysterious train that warns of a washed out trestle bridge.
-KEVA Connection: The students can build the trestle bridge that spans Gore Canyon.
-As a class, build an elevated track around your classroom.
+KEVA Connection: Build the trestle bridge that spans Gore Canyon.
+Build an elevated track around your classroom.